hdmf-dev/hdmf-common-schema/docs/source/format_release_notes.rst

 1.3.0 (Upcoming)
 -------------------------

 - Add data type ``ExternalResources`` for storing ontology information / external resource references.
+NOTE: this data type is in beta testing and is subject to change in a later version.
 - Changed dtype for datasets within ``CSRMatrix`` from 'int' to 'uint'.
 Negative values do not make sense for these datasets.